MichelleGlauser/curriculum/_templates/projects.md

 - Incorporate Bootstrap by linking to it from a CDN
 - Incorporate Bootstrap by downloading it to their project directory
 - Create a responsive layout that looks appropriate in both desktop and mobile browsers
-- Design a website using the 12-column Grid system
+- Design a website using the 12-column grid system
 - Inspect an HTML's box model using Chrome's developer tools

 ## jQuery